mahesh3141/WeatherDataProvider/README.md

 Weather spring boot application for accessing the weather information on basis of postal code.
 Here I am using H2 database to stored the data.
-To access the table visit http://localhost:8081/h2-ui/ For login to database username:- admin and password:- admin@123 There are two tables on the database
+Datase file name :- weatherdb.mv.db To access the table visit http://localhost:8081/h2-ui/ For login to database username:- admin and password:- admin@123 There are two tables on the database